YanickT/Library/README.md

 # Library 2.0.2

-!Attention!
-The current version is the alpha release of Libary 2.0.
-If you encounter any bug please report it!

 Library is a simple tool to structure papers and their connections.
 It is based on the gravphiz software.
 Some example images can be seen bellow.
 See images in the gallery.